lechnerc77/azd-compatibility-azure-function/README.md

 # Sample compatibility journey for the Azure Developer CLI - Updates with azd 0.2.0-beta.2

-> ⚠ **The steps and the code presented in this branch are described and built in accordance to the new infrastructure setup Azure Developer CLI version [0.2.0-beta.2 (2022-09-21)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.2)**
+> ⚠ **The steps and the code presented in this branch are described and built in accordance to the new infrastructure setup Azure Developer CLI version [0.2.0-beta.2 (2022-09-21)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.2) and later**

 ## Introduction

-With the update of the Azure Developer CLI to version [0.2.0-beta.2 (2022-09-21)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.2) a change was introduced that affects the structuring of the bicep templates i.e. structuring them via modules (see also pull request [Rearrange Bicep Modules #548](https://github.com/Azure/azure-dev/pull/548)).
+With the update of the Azure Developer CLI to version [0.2.0-beta.2 (2022-09-21)](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.2.0-beta.2) a change was introduced that affects the structuring of the bicep templates i.e., structuring them via modules (see also pull request [Rearrange Bicep Modules #548](https://github.com/Azure/azure-dev/pull/548)).

-> 📝 Remark : The setup presented here is also valid with the CLI version [0.3.0-beta.1](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.3.0-beta.1).
+> 📝 Remark: The setup presented here is also valid with the CLI version [0.3.0-beta.1](https://github.com/Azure/azure-dev/releases/tag/azure-dev-cli_0.3.0-beta.1).

 ## What has changed